 KTH Environmental Humanities Laboratory

-KTH Environmental Humanities Laboratory (EHL) is a new initiative at the Division of History of Science, Technology and Environment.
+KTH Environmental Humanities Laboratory (EHL) is an initiative at the Division of History of Science, Technology and Environment.

 The EHL, based on a private donation in 2011, was launched at thein 2012.